 Epic and release burndown track progress over a large work body.
 A sprint consists of many epics and versions of work.
 With the help of epic and release burndown charts, the entire team member stays aware of the workflow of the ongoing project.

 Control charts keep track of the cycle time of every single issue.
-Consistency in cycle times have predictable deliverables and short cycle times have a high throughput.
+Consistency in cycle times has predictable deliverables and short cycle times have a high throughput.
 We can say that a short and consistent cycle time helps in achieving targets in every sprint.

 Lead time is the time gap between the requested delivery time of a product to the actual delivery time.
 The processes that are important to bring the product to completion comes under the lead time such as developing the product requirements and fixing the bugs.